 Never provide your Social Security Number, credit card number or banking information to anyone requesting it over the phone or at your home unless you initiated the contact and feel confident with whom you speak.

 Use your own personal information.

 Always pay your bills with your information; never pay your bills with information that is not your own.

 Do your research.

 If you receive a call claiming to be your utility company and feel pressured for immediate payment or personal information, hang up the phone and call the customer service number on your utility bill.

 Never allow anyone into your home to check electrical wiring, natural gas pipes or appliances unless you scheduled an appointment or reported a utility problem.
 Always ask utility employees for proper identification.

-If you already have provided information to someone claiming to offer this service, contact your bank immediately.
-Also contact the three national credit bureaus - Equifax, Experian, and TransUnion and request a notation made on your account so that it doesn't impact your credit rating.
+If you have already provided information to someone claiming to offer a service to pay your bill, contact your bank immediately.
+Also contact the three national credit bureaus - Equifax, Experian, and TransUnion and request a notation made on your account to avoid impacts to your credit.

 Share this information with friends and family so they do not become victims.
-The elderly are common victims of this type of scam, but anyone who pays a utility bill is a potential victim.
+Older people are common victims of this type of scam, but anyone is a potential victim.